sf-wdi-gaia/rspec-rails-testing/readme.md

 It's extremely important to maintain tests (especially on the master branch) and deal with test failures as soon as possible.
 If tests are left to languish until there are many failures, your tests lose their value and become untrustworthy.
 The investment your team made in testing is wasted.

-Intermittent test failures are the bane of many a developers life.
+Intermittent test failures are the bane of many a developer's life.
 It's important to track these down too...they're usually caused by a poorly written test.

 ## Other Tools